 - Now, again you have to select the “Wrap Text” option in the Alignment group, on the Home tab of the Excel ribbon.

-- Sometimes, the wrapped text will not be visible, due to fixed row height you would have done in prior, this can be rectified by clicking on autofit options. i.e. selecting the “format” option in the cells section, on the Home tab of the Excel ribbon.
-Cell size drop down appears, in that select AUTOFIT ROW HEIGHT
+- Sometimes, the wrapped text will not be visible, due to the fixed row height you would have done in prior, this can be rectified by clicking on autofit options. i.e. selecting the “format” option in the cells section, on the Home tab of the Excel ribbon.
+Cell size drop-down appears, in that select AUTOFIT ROW HEIGHT

 - Wrap Text option in excel is not applicable for merged cells.